D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 ### Mint_editions

 The `Mint_editions` entrypoint is responsible to mint several editions at the time and only accessible by the admin of the contract if the minting is not revoked.

+### Upgrade_license

+The `Upgrade_license` entrypoint is responsible to update the license attached to the nft at anytime by the minter of the token (the person holding the copyright for it).

 ### Burn_token